floriancourgey/blog/_posts/2018-05-28-create-an-admin-for-a-customized-sql-table.md

 ## Step 3: Configure your Admin Controller

 Now all the customization will be executed in the AdminController only.
-Let&#8217;s start by adding the list with <span class="lang:php decode:true crayon-inline ">$this->fields_list</span> :
+Let&#8217;s start by adding the list with `$this->fields_list`:

 ```php
 <?php